 - Networking opportunities with International Services and Programs staff

 - Opportunity to meet new friends from all over the world

 GLaM members will gain self-awareness, leadership and teamwork skills, and cultural competence.
 Members will attend workshops to learn to work as a team, communicate clearly, and mentor new students effectively.

 GLaM members will serve as mentors to new international students, beginning with airport pick-up and continuing through their first semester (ideally maintaining a mentor/friendly relationship beyond).

-- Participate in mandatory workshops April 28 & May 5, 2018
+- Participate in mandatory workshops April 9 and April 16, 2021

 - Maintain communication with your partners and advisors during the summer

 - Participate in an intensive training week with your fellow mentors in July

 - Greet new international students upon their arrival in Springfield